fusecodecamp2019/IntroToReact/readme.md

 3. Run `npm start`

+4. Open your browser of choice to http://localhost:8080/

 Installation notes (see the package.json file for your npm dependencies):
 - (Core focus) React, the core library we are focusing on for this sesssion.
 - react-dom, a supplemental library that helps React work with our HTML page.